-Sage has a very delicate floral yet deep, sweet flavor with a slight and pleasant floral aftertaste and a silky, creamy texture perfect for teas.
+Sage has a very delicate floral yet deep, sweet flavour with a slight and pleasant floral aftertaste and a silky, creamy texture perfect for teas.
 This honey has a high fructose content, meaning it may be several years before it crystallizes on the shelf when kept at room temperature.
-It has a low moisture content, making it thick and more suitable to spreading than most other honeys.
+It has a low moisture content, making it thick and more suitable to spreading than most other honey.

 At 17 grams of carbohydrates and about 60 calories, sage honey is on a par with most other types of honey when it comes to nutritional value.
 It’s a better choice than sugar and fine when used appropriately, but a potential belly buster when it comes to dieting or healthy eating patterns.
 There are very slight levels of minerals and vitamins in sage honey, but not enough to make it a primary source of beneficial nutrients.

 Sage honey, like most varieties, is a good source of the antioxidants that fight the harmful effects of free radicals in the body, thereby slowing or preventing the development of serious illness like heart disease and cancer.
 It also has a high concentration of pre- and probiotics, meaning it’s effective in helping digestion and treating problems in the gastrointestinal tract.

 This honey is often used as a natural remedy for colds and flu because its antibacterial properties fight the cause of the illnesses and its smooth texture helps with sore throats and coughs.
 In fact, sage honey is one of the most commonly-used varietals for this purpose, because it also acts as both an anti-inflammatory to calm the bronchial passages and an expectorant to help clear excess mucus.